henomis/umbra/README.md

 - **Expiration**: Content may expire after 30 days or less (varies by service)
 - **No authentication**: Services are completely anonymous (no accounts, no tracking)
 - **No guarantees**: Free public services with no SLAs or persistence guarantees
+- **Terms of Service**: Each provider has its own terms of use — review them independently

 Umbra validates chunk sizes against provider limits before upload and uses redundancy to mitigate expiration risks.

+**Important**: Umbra is not affiliated with, endorsed by, or associated with any of the paste service providers.
+Users are responsible for complying with each provider's terms of service.

 ### Default Providers